willymcallister/willymcallister.github.io/_articles/circuit-sandbox.md

 The simulator has simple models for semiconductor devices and an ideal operational amplifier.
 Each model has just a few adjustable parameters.
 For more sophisticated simulations, check out the other circuit simulator resources mentioned below.

+The simulator's solver is based on the linear algebra technique of MNA, which stands for *Modified Nodal Analysis*.
+MNA is an extension of Kirchhoff's Current Law.

 ### Diode model

 The default diode saturation current is $\text I_\text s = 1.0\times 10^{-14}$ ampere.
 The diode's Area parameter scales the saturation current to Area $\times \,\text I_\text s$.